qhengncsu/qhengncsu.github.io/_pages/about.md

 # 🔥 News
 - *2023.03*: &nbsp;🎉🎉 Our paper Robust Low-rank Tensor Decomposition with the L2 Criterion has been accepted by Technometrics.
 - *2023.01*: &nbsp;🎉🎉 Our paper FreeMatch: Self-adaptive Thresholding for Semi-supervised Learning has been accepted by ICLR 2023.
-- *2023.01*: &nbsp;🎉🎉 Our paper Bayesian Trend Filtering via Proximal Markov Chain Monte Carlo has been accepted by JCGS.

 # 📝 Featured Publications